matiasdahl/osm-timeslider/README.md

 ### Notes

+- The restriction to amenities with c.
+20k - 100k elements is a matter of performance.
+In this range, the top amenity is `drinking_water`, with c.
+102k elements.
+On a modern laptop, Leaflet (v.
+1.0.0-beta.2) can run the visualization, but the UI is slow and starts to lag with such many markers.
+The most popular amenity tag (`amenity=parking`) has close to 2 million map elements, see [taginfo](https://taginfo.openstreetmap.org/tags/amenity=parking).
-- The slider in the visualizations range from 2007-2015.
-However, the data for the selected amenties also contain edits with timestamp before this.
+- The slider at the bottom of the screenshots range from 2007-2015.
+However, many of the amenities also contain elements with timestamps before this period, and these are not displayed.

 ### License